Syndicalist League of North America: Establishment

 The circles set up by Foster began to secede from the IWW and enter the mainstream unions on their own; the first group to do so being the local in Nelson, British Columbia, headed by Jack Johnstone.
 In January 1912, Foster established the Syndicalist Militant Minority League in Chicago.
 Other chapters sprang up in Kansas City, Omaha, Minneapolis, St. Louis, Denver, Seattle, Tacoma, Vancouver, San Francisco, Los Angeles and several other cities in the West and Mid-West.
 While most of these chapters were composed of ex-Wobblies, the SLNA also included a group of ex-Anarchists who had previously been residents of a Utopian commune called Home in Washington state.
 This group would include Jay Fox, editor of the communes newspaper, The Agitator, which he moved to Chicago in October 1912 and renamed The Syndicalist.
 This became the SLNAs national organ.
 Earl Ford and Foster would spend three months in the summer of 1912 working on Syndicalism, the groups 50 page manifesto, while working as canvasmen in a traveling "tent theater" in Southern Indiana and Illinois.

 With too few resources to hold a national convention, the Chicago group, with the consent of the other locals, acted as a national body, and in September 1912 announced the formation of the Syndicalist League of North America, wrote a constitution and statement of principles, and elected an executive board with Foster as National Secretary.
 The group had a very decentralist structure, each unit setting its own dues, publishing its own paper and working out its own policies.
 The national office did not receive any national dues, and depended on the sale of its journal, pamphlets and voluntary contributions.

 Foster and Fox set up "headquarters" at a rooming house run by Lucy Parsons at 1000 South Paulina St., in a heavily Slavic district of Chicago's near west side.
-The Chicago branch included J. A. Jones, Samuel Hammersmarck and Joseph Manley, as well as Fosters wife Esther Abramowitz.
+The Chicago branch included J. A. Jones, Samuel Hammersmark and Joseph Manley, as well as Foster's wife Esther Abramowitz.
 Most of these had been part of the Chicago anarchist scene for years.
 In Chicago, the group maintained a presence within the Brotherhood of Railway Carmen of America, which Foster belonged to, as well as the painters, barbers and retail clerks union, laying the basis for the progressive element which would lead the packing and steel organizing campaigns in subsequent years.
 One of the most important strikes that the Chicago syndicalists would become involved in was the strike on the Illinois Central Railroad and Harriman, which had already begun in September 1911 and ended in June 1915, after the SLNA broke up.
 The Syndicalist league took an active part in this strike while it existed and in its leaders, Carl E. Person, defense after he shot a company agent in self-defense.
 The rank-and-file led strike demanded the federation of unions working on the same line and joint contracts.